-- 2.15 Women killed by intimate partners or family members account for 58% of all female homicide victims reported globally last year, and little progress has been made in preventing such murders with a total of 87,000 women being killed across the world in 2017 alone.
+- 2.15 There is extensive research to support that in the context of domestic violence, females are at a greater risk of being victimised, injured, or killed.
+In fact, the term "Femicide", which refers to the killing of women by men because they are women, was coined in the 1970s to raise awareness of the violent deaths of women. - 2.16 Homicide represents the most extreme form of violence against women, a lethal act on a continuum of gender-based discrimination and abuse.
+As research shows, gender-related killings of women and girls is a problem across the world, in countries rich and poor.
+Whilst most homicide victims are men, killed by strangers, women are far more likely to die at the hands of someone they know. - 2.17 Women killed by intimate partners or family members account for 58% of all female homicide victims reported globally last year, and little progress has been made in preventing such murders with a total of 87,000 women being killed across the world in 2017 alone.
 More than half of them (58%) were killed by intimate partners or family members, meaning that 137 women across the world are killed by a member of their own family every day.
-A third of these women were killed by a current or former partner someone they would normally expect to trust. - 2.16 Between 2009 and 2018, at least 1,425 women were killed by men in the UK, meaning a man killed a woman every three days on average.
+A third of these women were killed by a current or former partner someone they would normally expect to trust.1 - 2.18 Between 2009 and 2018, at least 1,425 women were killed by men in the UK, meaning a man killed a woman every three days on average.
 The report shows that women are killed by their husbands, partners, and ex-partners, by sons, grandsons, and other male relatives, by acquaintances, colleagues, neighbours, and strangers.
-Unfortunately, but not unsurprisingly, a huge number of women were killed in the context of intimate partner violence. - 2.17 In an extensive analysis of homicide in diverse cultures, Daly and Wilson (1988) identify male partner jealousy, possessiveness, and desire to control female partners as important precursors for intimate partner Femicide worldwide.
+Unfortunately, but not unsurprisingly, a huge number of women were killed in the context of intimate partner violence2. - 2.19 In an extensive analysis of homicide in diverse cultures, Daly and Wilson (1988) identify male partner jealousy, possessiveness, and desire to control female partners as important precursors for intimate partner Femicide worldwide.
 This has been identified in this review, whereby Simon exercised control over Jasmin and tried to stop her spending time with her friends.
-He also showed signs of controlling Jasmin by changing situation to suit his own needs i.e. putting Jasmin in a situation where she would start drinking alcohol again. - 2.18 Domestic violence does not discriminate on the basis of race, religion, or socioeconomic status.
-While domestic abuse impacts the lives of all women of all backgrounds, society does not treat all victims of abuse equally.
-Social biases influence how society perceives survivors of domestic violence, and stereotypes often create barriers for care and assistance.
-An intersectional approach allows for a more holistic understanding of an individual and their positioning in society.
-The approach calls attention to the fact that society cannot simply view an issue as one of race, gender, but must recognise that it is a problem that needs to take into account all parts of an individual's identity.
+He also showed signs of controlling Jasmin by changing situation to suit his own needs i.e. putting Jasmin in a situation where she would start drinking alcohol again. - 2.20 Domestic violence does not discriminate on the basis of race, religion, or socioeconomic status.